Travel

 Best Hunter Valley semillon

-Tyrrell's WInes is a master of the modern-day style, always drawing on its heritage and championing its extraordinary old vineyards.
+Tyrrell's Wines is a master of the modern-day style, always drawing on its heritage and championing its extraordinary old vineyards.
 Yet, it has continually refined and contemporised its offering to remain as relevant to today's fine wine consumer as ever.

-Other modern masters of semillon include Brokenwood, De Iuliis, First Creek WInes, Silkman Wines, Thomas Wines and Pooles Rock.
-And while the prevailing belief is that the best semillon is grown on sandy alluvial flats, Charteris Wines offers an alternative, highly flavoursome version with the '23 Pokolbin Selection Semillon sourced from the Hillside vineyard with its red clay loam.
+Other modern masters of semillon include Brokenwood, De Iuliis, First Creek Wines, Silkman Wines, Thomas Wines and Pooles Rock.
+And while the prevailing belief is that the best semillon is grown on sandy alluvial flats, Charteris Wines offers an alternative, highly flavoursome version with the '23 Pokolbin Selection Semillon, sourced from the Hillside vineyard with its red clay loam.

 Pooles RockXanthe Hatcher has been the Pooles Rock winemaker since 2019.